This week’s Pic of the Week post gives you a glimpse of, well, something that defies all expectations…

 This installment of my Global Legal Monitor (GLM) Highlights post combines June and July GLM articles.
 The articles published in the two months addressed a wide range of legal subjects: Banks and financial institutions; Communications and electronic information; Criminal law and procedure; Education; Immigration; Labor; and Nationality and citizenship.
 Below is a list of the top […]

-The following is a guest post by Laney Zhang, our foreign law specialist who covers China.
 We do not ride on the railroad; it rides upon us. – Henry David Thoreau, Walden (1854).
 In 2011, I wrote a guest post on the topic of trains and corruption when China‘s then Minister of Railways, Mr. Liu Zhijun, was removed from office for taking bribes relating to rail construction projects, in particular the […]

 This week’s interview is with Dr. Sanaz Alasti, a Scholar in Residence at the Law Library of Congress.
 Dr. Alasti is an Assistant Professor of Criminal Justice at Lamar University and an Iranian legal scholar.
 This interview is conducted as part of a series of interviews that introduce our scholars and summer interns to In Custodia […]